NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

      stereo_gui A.tif B.tif C.tif run/run

-and turn on viewing of interest point matches to study if they were ``unmapped`` the right locations.
+and turn on viewing of interest point matches to study if the mapprojection was reversed correctly.

 See :numref:`sfs3` for an illustration of this process.